The Magor Family and the Clirehugh Connection

 In May 1954 Mrs. Janetta Magor married Major John Antony WARRE in London.

-On 12-18-1952 Mr. Hamish Edward Lachlan Wallace married Miss Yvery Silvia Paynter, sister to Janetta Alba.
+On 12-18-1952 Mr. Hamish Edward Lachlan WALLACE married Miss Yvery Silvia Paynter, sister to Janetta Alba.
 Attending was Carolyn Magor, niece of the bride.
 [I have not found any relationship between this Hamish Wallace and the David Wallace who married Prudence Magor, but the possibility is enticing.]
 Hamish was born 9-19-1924, the son of Harold Frank Wallace of Pelsall, Staffordshire.

 On 1-6-1977 daughter Carolyn Magor married Broderick Giles Edward MUNRO-WILSON.
-They had a child: Charlotte Alba Louise Munro-Wilson (b.
-11-26-1977 at Westminster Hospital).
+They had two children: Charlotte Alba Louise Munro-Wilson (b.
+11-26-1977 at Westminster Hospital); Emma Munro-Wilson (b.
+6-18-1979).
 They later divorced.
 On 7-12-1996 she married Michael PEACOCK at Stamford, Lincolnshire.

 With his father Richard ran various subsidiaries of Williamson Magor: In 1957 he was the chairman of the Tanganyika Tea Growers Association.
 He was there in 1960.
 In June 1969 he was appointed to the board of Wharf Holdings.
 At the end of 1972 he succeeded O. J. Roy as the chairman of Williamson Tea Holdings.
 In 1964 and through 1984 (at least) he was the chairman of George Williamson and of Williamson Tea.